tianyu1991/project/README.md

 Accordind to the result, sending tweets at late night 24:00 is more likely to be replied, retweeted or mentioned.

-data Source: Higgs Twitter Dataset(http://snap.stanford.edu/data/higgs-twitter.html)
+Data Source: Higgs Twitter Dataset(http://snap.stanford.edu/data/higgs-twitter.html)